 Article V: Voting

 Sec.
 1. Voice Vote.
 At all meetings of this Society, issues requiring a vote for resolution shall be referred to the eligible voting Members there present for a voice vote determination of the majority position.
-Election of Officers and Directors of the Society shall be an exception in which the voting process will require secret ballot.
-Unless specified otherwise in these bylaws, results of voting will be determined by a simple majority.
+Election of Officers and Directors of the Society shall be an exception in which the voting process will require a secret ballot.
+Unless specified otherwise in these bylaws, the results of the voting will be determined by a simple majority.

 Sec.
 2. Other Voting Procedures.
 At any meeting, the presiding officer may require or a majority of those voting members present may request a vote be by show of hands or by secret ballot.